workshopweekend/capacitive_keyboard/project/software.md

     <%= capacitive_keyboard.ino =%>
 4. Upload the project!

-5. Play with the threshold value (`20` by default) in the `isTriggered` function to find an appropriate value for your environemnt.
+5. Play with the threshold value (`20` by default) in the `isTriggered` function to find an appropriate value for your environment.
+Open up the Serial Monitor to see what values the Arduino is reporting.

 6. Download and install [Processing](https://processing.org/download/?processing) if you don't have it.